gernot-ohner/gernot-ohner.github.io/_backup/books.markdown

 permalink: /books/
 ---

-The books that I'm currently reading for fun and profit and wisdom.
+The books that I'm currently reading.

 * _Notes From a Big Country_, Bill Bryson
 * _Letters from a Stoic_, Lucius Annaeus Seneca